holidayextras/partner-api-docs/site/payment-gateway/integration.md

 <!-- Configure the script -->
 <script>
 window.hxPayment.configure({
-  emailInputFieldId: 'emailAddress' // The ID of the field used to collect the customer email address for booking })
+  // Pass the field used to collect the customer email address
+  // This should be a plain DOM element, not wrapped in eg jQuery
+  emailInput: document.getElementById('id-for-your-element-collecting-the-email')
+})
 </script>
 ```